The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting: The Label Horizon Paradox

 \textbf{Scenario 2 (30-min):} In short, high-momentum windows, the market is in a state of active price discovery.
 The signal realization rate remains high enough to suppress the accumulation of noise.
 Consequently, the gradient remains positive, making the full horizon optimal ($\delta^* \approx \Delta$).

 \textbf{Scenario 3 (90-min):} Here, the signal's effective lifespan is shorter than the target window.
-Initially, rapid information gain improves performance; however, as the signal saturates, the persistent noise penalty eventually dominates.
-This creates an intermediate peak ($0 < \delta^* < \Delta$), which constitutes the Label Horizon Paradox.
+Initially, rapid information gain improves performance; however, once the signal saturates, the persistent noise penalty eventually dominates, resulting in a peak at an intermediate horizon ($0 < \delta^* < \Delta$).

 A detailed mathematical discussion, categorizing these regimes based on the sign of the derivative $d\ln J(\delta)/d\delta$, is provided in Appendix \ref{app:mechanism_details}.